michiwerner/k8s-node-bootstrap-helm-chart/README.md

 because it is the very script which is run to bootstrap the node(s).

 For an example of a complex bootstrap script, please refer to: https://github.com/GoogleCloudPlatform/solutions-gke-init-daemonsets-tutorial/blob/master/cm-entrypoint.yaml

+Please remember that your bootstrap script can run more than once on the same node, so everything in there should be idempotent.